h-thurow/Simple-JNDI/README.md

 If your only intention is to test or use classes that depend on Tomcat's JNDI environment outside of Tomcat or you are only in need of a JNDI based DataSource give [TomcatJNDI](https://github.com/h-thurow/TomcatJNDI) (not to be confused with Simple-JNDI) a try.

 Simple-JNDI's JNDI implementation is entirely memory based.
 No server instance is started.
 A java.util.Properties object, the structure of a root directory or a list of .property files serves as a model for the contexts structure.
-The contexts get populated with objects defined programmatically or declarative in .properties, .xml or .ini files.
+The contexts get populated with objects defined programmatically or declared in .properties, .xml or .ini files.

 <h3>Download</h3>